hamdamoha/Project_4_final/README.md

 ## <a id="Methodology-header"></a><ins>Methodology</ins>

-Establish a baseline method using logistic regression Use 3 - 4 other methods to compare accuracy for this data set.
+* Establish a baseline method using logistic regression
+* Use 3 - 4 other methods to compare accuracy for this data set.
-Show visualisations of individual methods and comparison between techniques.
+* Show visualisations of individual methods and comparison between techniques.
-Summarise and conclude
+* Summarise and conclude

 ## <a id="Structure-of-presentation-header"></a><ins>Structure of presentation</ins>

-intro to project (see introduction above) dataset as received, examination that took place, what we found (include visualisations) outcome of data examination i.e. we decided to investigate with and without zero's
+* Intro to project (see introduction above)
+* dataset as received, examination that took place, what we found (include visualisations)
+* outcome of data examination i.e. we decided to investigate with and without zero's

  ## <a id="Anaylysis-header"></a><ins>Analysis of the various techniques with a summary table</ins>